conestack/plumber/README.rst

     A plumber is called by a class that declares ``__metaclass__ = plumber`` and a list of parts to be used for the plumbing ``__plumbing__ = Part1, Part2``.
 Apart from the parts, declarations on base classes and the class asking for the plumber are taken into account.
-Once created a plumbing looks like any other class and can be subclassed as usual.
+Once created, a plumbing looks like any other class and can be subclassed as usual.

 plumbing part
     A plumbing part provides attributes (functions, properties and plain values) along with instructions for how to use them.
 Instructions are given via
     decorators: ``default``, ``extend``, ``finalize``, ``plumb`` and
-    ``plumbifexists``.

-``default`` decorator
-    Instruct the plumber to set a default value: first default wins, loses against base class declaration, ``extend`` and ``finalize``.

-``extend`` decorator
-    Instruct the plumber to set an attribute on the plumbing: first ``extend`` wins, overrides ``default`` and base class, loses against ``finalize``.

-``finalize`` decorator
-    Instruct the plumber to definitely use an attribute value, overrides ``plumb`` decorator
-    Instruct the plumber to make a function part of a plumbing chain and turns the function into a classmethod bound to the plumbing part declaring it with a signature of: ``def foo(_next, self, *args, **kw)``.
-    ``prt`` is the part class declaring it, ``_next`` a wrapper for the next method in chain and ``self`` and instance of the plumbing

-default attribute
-    Attribute set via the ``default`` decorator.

-extension attribute
-    Attribute set via the ``extend`` decorator.

-plumbing method
-    Method declared via the ``plumb`` decoarator.
+    ``plumbifexists`` (see Stage 1:... and Stage 2:...).

-plumbing chain
+plumbing pipeline
-    The methods of a pipeline with the same name plumbed together.
+    Plumbing methods/properties with the same name form a pipeline.
 The entrance and end-point have the signature of normal methods: ``def foo(self, *args, **kw)``.
-The plumbing chain is a series of nested closures (see ``_next``).
+The plumbing pipelines is a series of nested closures (see ``_next``).

-entrance method
+entrance (method)
-    A method with a normal signature. i.e. expecting ``self`` as first argument, that is used to enter a plumbing chain.
+    A method with a normal signature. i.e. expecting ``self`` as first argument, that is used to enter a pipeline.
 It is a ``_next`` function.
-A method declared on the class with the same name, will be overwritten, but referenced in the chain as the innermost method, the end-point.
+A method declared on the class with the same name, will be overwritten, but referenced in the pipelines as the innermost method, the endpoint.

 ``_next`` function
-    The ``_next`` function is used to call the next method in a chain: in case of a plumbing method, a wrapper of it that passes the correct next ``_next`` as first argument and in case of an end-point, just the end-point method itself.
+    The ``_next`` function is used to call the next method in a pipelines: in case of a plumbing method, it is a wrapper of it that passes the correct next ``_next`` as first argument and in case of an end-point, just the end-point method itself.

 end-point (method)
     Method retrieved from the plumbing class with ``getattr()``, before setting the entrance method on the class.
-It is provided with the following
-    precedence:

-    1. plumbing class itself,
-    2. plumbing extension attribute,
-    3. plumbing default attribute,
-    4. bases of the plumbing class.
+If you feel something is missing, please let us now or write a short corresponding text.

 Test Coverage
 ^^^^^^^^^^^^^
 Summary of the test coverage report::

     lines   cov%   module   (path)
-        5   100%   plumber.__init__
+        7   100%   plumber.__init__
-      157    92%   plumber._instructions
+      187   100%   plumber._instructions
-       41   100%   plumber._part
+       49    91%   plumber._part
-       50   100%   plumber._plumber
+       58   100%   plumber._plumber
-       10   100%   plumber.exceptions
+        9   100%   plumber.exceptions
        18   100%   plumber.tests._globalmetaclasstest
-       16   100%   plumber.tests.test_
+       18   100%   plumber.tests.test_

 Contributors